mvillafuertem/scala-1/topics/concepts/static.md

 For dynamic values, even within a statically-typed language, tests can still be very useful.
 It is not always possible or practical to encode enough precision with types to very a program for _all_ possible inputs.
-And in many scenarios, unit tests can offer additional confidince that our code does what we intend it to do.
+And in many scenarios, unit tests can offer additional confidence that our code does what we intend it to do.

 ## Summary